Ranjith811/assignment2-Vungarala/README.md

 | Agra       | Tajmahal   | 30 minutes     |
 | Delhi      |India Gate  | 1 hours        |
 |Mumbai      |Taj Palace  | 3 hours        |

+---
+#Pithy quotes
+> It's hard to beat a person who never give up. -*Babe Ruth*<br>
+> All the so-called 'secrets of success' will not work unless you do. -*Jaymin Shah*